-Thanatology is the study of dying, death, loss, and grief and is both an academic and applied discipline.
-Thanatologists are individuals who have been specifically trained about the dying and grieving process.
+Both an academic and applied discipline, thanatology is the study of dying, death, loss, and grief.
+Thanatologists are individuals who have been specifically trained in the dying and grieving process.

-This program prepares you for employment or volunteer work in a variety of settings where care for the dying and/or grieving are important including hospices; hospitals; faith communities; non-profit organizations; family, children and teen grief centers; funeral homes; and academic settings.
+This graduate program prepares you for employment or volunteer work in a variety of settings where care for the dying and/or grieving is important, including hospices; hospitals; faith communities; non-profit organizations; family, children, and teen grief centers; organ and tissue procurement organizations; funeral homes; death education for businesses and communities; and academic settings.

-The program philosophy is that dying, death, loss, and grief are primarily human experiences with medical aspects, and not merely medical events that affect humans.
+The degree program philosophy is that dying, death, loss, and grief are primarily human experiences with medical aspects and not merely medical events that affect humans.